massif-press/lancer-data/README.md

 `synergy_locations` will cause Synergies to be collected and displayed for that location on the action's Active Mode action panel, eg. by adding the synergy location `'ram'` to an action, synergies that would display on the Ram Quick Action panel will *also* show up on your action.

-`log` is an optional string array of flavor text that will be shown when a player commits an action.
+`confirm` is an optional string array of flavor text that will be shown in the UI when a player commits the action.
 If omitted, it will only display `ACTIVATION CONFIRMED.`

+`log` is an optional string that will be written to the pilot's combat log when the player commits the action.

 # Backgrounds (backgrounds.json)
 ```ts